swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 This follows prior-art of SwiftUI Environment's [EnvironmentValues](https://developer.apple.com/documentation/swiftui/environmentvalues) and [EnvironmentKey](https://developer.apple.com/documentation/swiftui/environmentkey).
 However notice that there is no need for implementing set/get with any actual logic; just the types and are used for identification of task-local values.
 This is because it is not really correct to think about task local values in terms of just a "set" operation, but it is only scopes of "_key_ bound to _value_" which can bind values, as will be discussed below.

+The implementation of task locals relies on the existence of `Task.unsafeCurrent` from the [Structured Concurrency proposal](https://forums.swift.org/t/pitch-2-structured-concurrency/43452/116).
+This is how we are able to obtain a task reference, regardless if within or outside of an asynchronous context.

 ### Binding task-local values

 Task locals cannot be "set" explicitly, rather, a scope must be formed within which the key is bound to a specific value.
 This addresses pain-points of task-local values predecessor: thread-locals, which are notoriously difficult to work with because, among other reasons, the hardships of maintaining the set/recover-previous value correctness of scoped executions.
 It also is cleanly inspired by structured concurrency concepts, which also operate in terms of such scopes (child tasks).